puid/Swift-puid/README.md

 // => "dqHqFD79QGd2TNP"
 ```

 In the above example, a `total` of **100,000** IDs can be generated with a 1 in a trillion `risk` of repeat.
-Remember, _**all**_ random ID generation has an inherent _**risk of repeat**_.
+Remember, **_all_** random ID generation has an **_inherent risk of repeat_**.
 There is simply no such thing as a _univerally unique_ ID, regardless of the UUID moniker.
 Rather than blindly use one-size-fits-all (which, for UUID, may be better described as an inefficient, one-size-fits-none solution), `Puid` allows full control so that risk can be _explicitly_ declared as appropriate for specific application need.

-For those instances where `bits` of entropy is explicitly desired:
+For those instances where `bits` of entropy is explicitly known:

 ```swift
 let token = try Puid(bits: 256, chars: .hexUpper)